raruhan6-ops/vue3-lab/README.md

   - Advanced graph interactions with **AntV G6**.
   - Multiple layouts: Force-directed, Grid, and Radial.
   - Features: Node highlighting, zoom controls, and detailed inspection panels.

+  - **Lab 07: GeoJSON & Gaode Map Visualization**
+    - Overlay and visualize multiple GeoJSON files on a blank or Gaode (Amap) map using **AntV L7**.
+    - Multi-select UI for overlays, smooth rendering for large files, and performance optimizations.
+    - Consistent header and dark mode support, matching all other labs.
+    - Modern UI with CSS variables for light/dark themes.
+    - Loading spinner for large overlays and improved user experience.
+    - Instructions for handling large geojson files and git LFS included in the repo.
+    - See `LAB7_steps_outline.txt` for setup and troubleshooting.

 ### 🤖 AI Assistant
 - Integrated **AI Chatbot** powered by **Groq API** (using `qwen/qwen3-32b` model).